Honors Capstone Project

 The focus of this project is on becoming an active ally as an empowered bystander in the instance of bullying through the creative elements of music and dance.
 The performance premiered on February 3rd, 2013 at 2 PM and 4 PM at CNY Jazz Central in downtown Syracuse.
 The goal now for this performance is to turn it into touring educational programming that visits schools and community centers, to spread the anti-bullying message to students.

 Dentinger, Rachel, "Uncommon Action: An Interdisciplinary Arts Performance on Ally Involvement" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 21.

 Creative Commons License